Course overview

 Consideration is also given to students without formal qualifications but with evidence of practical music technology experience at an appropriate level.
 Applicants may be invited to share a portfolio where applicable to show skills in music production.

-Applicants are invited join us on campus for an applicant day, enabling you to see our music technology facilities, meet staff and students and learn more about studying at Teesside University.
+Applicants are invited join us on campus for an applicant day, enabling you to see our music technology facilities, gain valuable feedback on your portfolio from our music production academics, meet staff and students and learn more about studying at Teesside University.

 English language and maths requirement